Stimulate your entrepreneurial spirit

 - holistic individual coaching to support you through each step of your project, from planning to implementation;

 - access to a network of alumni with expertise in specific fields (including lawyers, chartered accountants and tax consultants) who can provide you with the best possible advice;

 - a web development team dedicated to developing websites and mobile applications specifically for internet start-up projects.

-This start-up support facility is already available at the Reims and Rouen campuses, with a new branch scheduled to open in Paris in 2016.
+This start-up support facility is available at the Reims, Rouen and Paris campuses.

 To help develop its services and facilities, our incubator benefits from the support of the NEOMA BS Foundation , which has made helping young entrepreneurs one of its key development areas.

 For more information, visit the NEOMA BS Incubator website.